llewelyn-williams/words-of-support/README.md

 Try it yourself.
 Add a topic that you or someone else might be struggling with.
 See what topics people are struggling with.
-Write some words for support for topics you or others have added.
+Write some words of support for topics you or others have added.

 **The live project is available on Heroku: [Words of Support](#)**